 - A1.1 The General Academic Regulations (referred to as the Regulations), apply to all taught provision of Newman University. - A1.2 These Regulations are approved annually by the Senate of Newman University, and comply with the guidelines of the Competition and Marketing Authority (CMA) and the Quality Assurance Agency for Higher Education (QAA) and the requirements of registration for the Office for Students (OfS). - A1.3 The Regulations in force at any time shall be those for that academic year unless specified otherwise.
 When a student registers at the start of the academic year for a year of study, or partway through the academic year, the student shall sign up for the Regulations of that academic year. - A1.4 When a student returns to study after a period of interruption of study (suspension), that student will be required to abide by the Regulations in force at the time of their return, and will resume on the programme of study in operation at the point of return. - A1.5 All students are expected to abide by all University Regulations and Guidelines, which include all relevant policies, regulations and guidelines, such as: - Admissions Policy - Safeguarding Children, Young People and Vulnerable Adults Policy - Student Academic Integrity Policy and Processes - Student Disciplinary Procedures - Computing and Network Facilities General Conditions of Use - Debt Management Policy - Academic Appeals Procedure - Student Complaints Procedure - RPCL/RPEL Policy - A1.6 Students are expected to confirm that they have understood and will abide by such Regulations.
 Further details are provided within the University's Terms and Conditions as provided on the University website. - A1.7 The University is committed to operating admissions processes that are fair, transparent, consistent and compliant with all the relevant legislation and regulations.
-Regulations regarding admission are administered by the Admissions Team. - A1.8 All students are required to comply with the guidelines and codes of practice as required by their individual course of study, and in particular the following: - Fitness to Practice Policy - Fitness to Study Policy and Procedures - Dignity at Study Policy and Procedures - Criminal Records Checks (Disclosure and Barring Service DBS) Policy - A1.9 The Criminal Records Checks Policy is in addition to the Disqualification by Association and the required Prohibition Checks for Staff and Students that includes the requirement, by UCAS and the University, to declare a 'relevant offence' which includes convictions, cautions, admonitions, reprimands and final warnings to enable the University to assess under the relevant admissions policy.
+Regulations regarding admission are administered by the Admissions Team. - A1.8 All students are required to comply with the guidelines and codes of practice as required by their individual course of study, and in particular the following: - Fitness to Practice Policy - Fitness to Study Policy and Procedures - Dignity at Study Policy and Procedures - Criminal Records Checks (Disclosure and Barring Service DBS) Policy - A1.9 The University has a responsibility to its students, staff and visitors to provide a safe community.
+In accordance with this responsibility, it reserves the right to deny admission to applicants whose prior (unspent) criminal conviction(s) suggest that they might pose a danger to the community.